80s fashion featured bold silhouettes accentuated by even bolder colors, big wild hair, and eclectic accessories.

-The oversized look emphasized the relaxed, carefree attitude of the era and allowed people to express their personal style in a bold and unique way.
+The oversized look emphasizes the relaxed, carefree attitude of the era and allowed people to express their personal style in a bold and unique way.

 Popular oversized clothing items from the 80s include:

 - Baggy tops: Often referred to as “slouchy tops” or “oversized tops”.
-These tops were loose-fitting and often made of lightweight, flowy materials.
+These tops are loose-fitting and often made of lightweight, flowy materials.

-- Loose-fitting pants: Known as “hammer pants” or “parachute pants”, these pants were typically made of lightweight, breathable materials and had a loose, billowing fit.
+- Loose-fitting pants: Known as “hammer pants” or “parachute pants”, these pants are typically made of lightweight, breathable materials and had a loose, billowing fit.

 - Roomy jackets: “Oversized jackets” or “boyfriend jackets” were popular during the 80s.
-These jackets were usually boxy in shape and had a relaxed, casual fit.
+These jackets are usually boxy in shape and had a relaxed, casual fit.

-These items were often paired with tight-fitting or body-con clothing items to create a balanced look, and they continue to influence fashion trends to this day.
+These items are often paired with tight-fitting or body-con clothing items to create a balanced look, and they continue to influence fashion trends to this day.

 80s Body-Con Clothing